 Slovenia is a 'moderate innovation performer' and the gap between its performance and the EU average is widening.
 Based on the 2022 edition of the European Innovation Scoreboard (13).
 Slovenia's innovation performance stands at 93.5% of the EU average and is improving at a lower rate than most other Member States.
 The main obstacles hindering Slovenia's performance are low levels of venture capital and R&D expenditure in the public sector, with firm investment in innovation also lagging behind (see Annex 11).
 R&D intensity is still below its 2013 level and the EU average.
+Venture capital investments in Slovenia represent 0.003% of GDP, which is the lowest value in the EU ((see Annex 11).
+This affects in particular high-risk innovative SMEs and holds back the commercialisation of research results.

-Venture capital investments in Slovenia lack of The ICT specialists and infrastructure appears to be hindering the digital transformation of businesses.
+lack of The ICT specialists infrastructure appears to be hindering the digital transformation of businesses.
 Some 78% of Slovenian businesses recruiting ICT specialists reported difficulties in finding adequately skilled employees, which is the highest share in the EU (see Annex 10).
 This problem risks being exacerbated in the future. as over half of schoolteachers in the STEM fields are expected to retire by 2030, and the interest of students in STEM teacher training programmes is low (see Annex 15).
 Moreover, the R&D intensity of the Slovenian ICT sector is below the EU average.
-On average, Slovenian firms have adopted digital technologies to a slightly higher degree than in other EU countries, except big data, where it scores considerably below.
+On average, Slovenian firms have adopted technologies to a slightly higher degree than in other EU countries, except big data, where it scores considerably below.
 The challenges in the area of connectivity - only 51% of households have access to fast internet in rural areas and 5G coverage remains below the EU average - can be another drawback in this regard (see Annex 10).